-How do Asian governments maintain strict anti-drug laws,?
+How do Asian governments maintain strict anti-drug laws?
 Will they hold up with the changing times?

 The (First) Opium War

-It started in 1839 when Imperial England decided to get Asian citizens hooked on opium, a drug cultivated in countries under their control.
+It started in 1839 when Imperial England decided to get Asian citizens hooked on opium, a drug cultivated in countries under their control for maximum trading opportunities.
 The poppy plant, mostly grown in India, was the only export England was able to entice Asian traders after introducing them to the drug.
 Opium became so popular that even the imperial family, the Qing dynasty, got addicted to the drug, subsequently resulting in the family’s downfall and marking the end of Imperial rule in Asia.
 After the opioid crisis spiraled out of control, Asian countries began to enforce heavy regulations to stop the import of the drug.
 Bans and seizures of opium’s possession/ trading, and death penalties were enforced.
 Since then, governments around Asia have been scarred by the memory of opium-addicted society; therefore, their strict anti-drug laws are a byproduct of fear.

 In current times, drugs are still highly taboo in Asian culture.
 Wendy Hung, CEO of Jetset Times and Taipei native, says that “Nowadays, Western-educated Asians bring back western-influenced drug culture; however, it’s very niche.
 Most of Asia typically does not do drugs.
 But Asians like me, those who grew up in America, see drugs differently than those who’ve been brought up in Asian countries.”
 Since the 1980s, China has had an “open-door” policy for trade with certain countries, which allows the opportunity for illicit drugs to be trafficking into the cautious country.
-To remain on-top of drug activity, Chinese police are reported to have been documenting any and all drug users they come into contact with, entering their identities into a computerized system to keep track of those engaging in illicit activity.
-A study done in 2016 found that drug use among the Chinese is steadily increasing; however, heroin usage is decreasing.
+To remain on top of drug activity, Chinese police are reported to have been documenting any and all drug users they come into contact with, entering their identities into a computerized system to keep track of those engaging in illicit activity.
+A study done in 2016 found that drug use among Chinese citizens is steadily increasing; however, heroin usage is decreasing.
 Synthetic Drug usage (crystal meth and Ketamine) is the most popular amongst registered users.

 The Golden Routes

-There are two vital drug-trafficking routes popular within Asia, The Golden Crescent, and The Golden Triangle.
-According to the United Nations Office on Drugs and Crime, “The ‘Golden Crescent’ comprises the opium-producing areas of South-West Asia, including.
-Afghanistan and parts of Pakistan’s North-West Frontier Province and Baluchistan.
+There are two vital drug-trafficking routes popular within Asia – The Golden Crescent, and The Golden Triangle.
+According to the United Nations Office on Drugs and Crime, “The ‘Golden Crescent’ comprises the opium-producing areas of South-West Asia, including Afghanistan and parts of Pakistan’s North-West Frontier Province and Baluchistan.
 The ‘Golden Triangle’ is situated in South-East Asia and comprises parts of Myanmar, Thailand, the Lao People’s Democratic Republic, and Vietnam.”
 These two routes combined make up the most powerful opioid trading route in the world.
 Both routes have been a significant plight towards the drug-free utopia Asian governments are striving for.
 It is estimated that 8,000 out of the world’s 9,000 tons of heroin came from Afghanistan in 2007, making the Golden Crescent the world’s leading opium producer and trafficker.
 There are an estimated 167 square miles of opium cultivation in Myanmar in the Golden Triangle, making the Triangle second in opium cultivation.

 Countries like China, Indonesia, Vietnam, Yemen, United Arab Emirates, Armenia, and many more have strictly enforced anti-drug regulations that outlaw any and all consumption, cultivation, and trafficking.
-With a small amount of cannabis threatening citizens with many years in jail and propaganda of dangerous mental effects, cannabis is heavily deterred from use.
+With a small amount of cannabis threatening citizens with years in jail and heavy propaganda of its dangerous mental effects, cannabis is heavily deterred from use.
 Since Canada’s legalization of marijuana in 2018, China has seen an influx of cannabis seizures from Canada, which has threatened the communist party’s strict view of drugs.
-In a statement to the public, China warned that Chinese tourists heading to Canada be weary of the drug “for the sake of ensuring your own physical and mental health.”
+In a statement to the public, China warned that Chinese tourists heading to Canada be wary of the drug “for the sake of ensuring your own physical and mental health.”
 Both Japan and South Korea also warned their citizens of the same dangerous effects.

 As medicine advances and drug ideals change, how long until Asian governments relinquish their conservative grips on drugs?
 While opium remains an issue and a deep-rooted fear within governments, cannabis and psychedelics’ medicinal value are already beginning to persuade the younger generation to dabble.
 Millennials in Asia seek to reform their country’s harsh drug punishments and start the conversation of decriminalization before legalization.
 While some countries like Thailand and South Korea are letting up their strict anti-drug regulations, it’s difficult to predict if other countries in the continent will follow suit.